University: University of Oxford

 Opportunities to make a difference

-Expanding on the impact of coronavirus on the legal profession and in particular PI law, Charley says: “Doctors and nurses are taking a personal risk in being exposed to the virus and in many cases without proper PPE.
-They are also often required to work outside of their specialisms to enable sufficient cover – this was certainly the case at the pandemic’s peak.
+Charley says the impact of the pandemic on the legal profession has been profound: “Coronavirus has been really difficult for lawyers and clients alike.
+It has created a back log of cases not being heard.
+Expanding on the long-term implications of covid-19 for PI and clinical negligence law, Charley says: “Medical professionals have taken (and are taking) a personal risk in being exposed to the virus and in many cases without proper PPE.
+It seems that some were required to work outside of their specialisms to enable sufficient cover, especially at the pandemic’s peak.
 It now raises novel questions about standards of care, which is something that any lawyer working in PI or clinical negligence must get to grips with.”

 Listen to your client